vampd/vampd/README.md

 vampd
 =================

-vampd is a fork of the open source project [drupal-lamp](newmediadenver/drupal-lamp).
-We are looking to use the project as a base for awesomeness to come.
+vampd is a vagrant chef provisioner that looks to ease local drupal development by automating the overhead of setting up the server, placing the files, and running the commands.
+Through vampd, all of this will be automated and can be customized to your needs.

 vampd looks to become a one stop solution for local development and deployment strategy helping to standardize processes and dev flow without constricting the